 In its basic form, Sznitman's approach is applicable to an SDE with drift and diffusion coefficients that are globally Lipschitz continuous.
 However, the drift and diffusion coefficients of the CBO dynamics are in general merely locally, not globally Lipschitz continuous, which precludes the direct application of the classical synchronous coupling argument by Sznitman to prove local-in-time propagation of chaos estimates.
 This issue is circumvented in~\cite{gerber2023meanfield} by discarding an event of small probability in the main part of the analysis, and appropriately controlling the probability of this event using an elementary concentration inequality.
 A similar approach has been used previously in~\cite{Kalise_2023} for a variant of CBO based on jump processes, but with a suboptimal rate of $\ln\bigl(\ln(J)\bigr)^{-1}$.
-The authors of~\cite{Kalise_2023} showcase the proof for the modified version of CBO with jump diffusion, but they demonstrate that their proof framework covers the original CBO algorithm.
-There are several other research works that investigate the mean-field limit for the original CBO dynamics, but none of them proves quantitative, uniform-in-time propagation of chaos.
+There are several other works that investigate the mean-field limit for the original CBO dynamics, but none of them proves quantitative, uniform-in-time propagation of chaos.
 For instance, a non-quantitative mean-field result was shown in~\cite{CBO-mfl-Huang2021} using a compactness argument, then adapted in~\cite{koß2024meanfieldlimitconsensus} to cover a more general class of~SDEs including consensus-based sampling~\cite{CBS-Carrillo2021}.
 We also mention a partial finite-time propagation of chaos estimate from \cite{fornasier2024consensus}, where a quantitative result with the optimal Monte Carlo rate is obtained, but only if an event of small probability is discarded from the expectations.
 Finally, in the works of \cite{MR4468621, MR4204858, MR4329816}, particles are constrained to a compact manifold, over which the authors apply the usual synchronous coupling method and obtain a quantitative estimate with optimal rates.
 A summary of finite-time mean-field results for CBO is presented in \cref{table:comparison_mfl_CBO}.